cemrenurkeles/Ballade-Mobile-Application-2024/C/README.md

 ![a](/C/a.png)

 The point '.' represents the le nom de domaine.
 For example for CV.html :
-The link to it should be http://nom_de_domaine.net/CV.html
+The link to it should be http://domain_name.net/CV.html So '.' should be replaced by http://domain_name.net/.
+(It will be replaced by the program so did not change it now.)

+### Problem : some of the songs does not have some files = the cell should be false